shivannis/xandr-docs-public/xandr-docs/articles/monetize/fee-calculations.md

 ---
-title: Monetize - Fee Calculations
+title: Microsoft Monetize - Fee Calculations
 description: The article explains the process for fee calculations. ms.date: 10/28/2023
 ---

-# Fee calculations
+# Microsoft Monetize - Fee calculations

 When you create a [partner fee](partner-fees.md), the fee can be based on percentage or CPM.
 CPM fees are always deducted from revenue.
 Revshare fees may be calculated in multiple ways: